 This is all changing now with the Basketball IntelliGym, a program that "trains your brain".
 It teaches players to make better decisions, that lead to more assists and steals, fewer turnovers, better shot selection, etc.

-Alan Stein's Elite Athlete Trainingwith Alan Stein, Professional Basketball Strength Coach and owner of Stronger Team, and Head Strength & Conditioning Coach for DeMatha Catholic High School.
+Alan Stein's Elite Athlete Trainingwith Alan Stein, Professional Basketball Strength Coach and Head Strength & Conditioning Coach for DeMatha Catholic High School.
 Basketball conditioning expert Alan Stein stresses that being fit and being in basketball shape are two completely different concepts.

 Since the game of basketball is fast paced, intense and provides very few rest breaks - your team's conditioning workouts should reflect this.
 Additionally, basketball is very movement-specific, so it is important to have players' include sprinting, back pedaling, defensive sliding and jumping in their workouts.